zhxu2/acs-engine/docs/dcos.md

 In the image above, you can see the following parts:

 1. **Admin Router on port 80** - The admin router enables you to access all DC/OS services.
-For example, if you create an SSH tunnel to port 80 you can access the services on the following urls, you can see the DC/OS dashboard by browing to <http://localhost/>
+For example, if you create an SSH tunnel to port 80 you can access the services on the following urls, you can see the DC/OS dashboard by browsing to <http://localhost/>
 2. **Masters** - Masters run the DC/OS processes that schedule and manage workloads on the agent nodes.
-3. **Public Agents** - Public agents, deployed in a VM scale set, are publically accessible through the Azure Load Balancer to ports 80, 443, and 8080.
+3. **Public Agents** - Public agents, deployed in a VM scale set, are publicly accessible through the Azure Load Balancer to ports 80, 443, and 8080.
 Jobs can be assigned to public agents using role `slave_public`.
-4. **Private Agents** - Private agents, deployed in a VM scale set, are not publically accessible.
+4. **Private Agents** - Private agents, deployed in a VM scale set, are not publicly accessible.
 Workloads are scheduled to private agents by default.
 5. **Docker on port 2375** - The Docker engine runs containerized workloads and each Agent runs the Docker engine.
 DC/OS runs Docker workloads, and examples on how to do this are provided in the Marathon walkthrough sections of this readme.

 All VMs are in the same VNET where the masters are on private subnet 172.16.0.0/24 and the agents are on the private subnet, 10.0.0.0/8, and fully accessible to each other.